By Whidden Gunworks

 6061-T6 Aluminum Alloy

 The toolheads are machined from 6061-T6 aluminum alloy.
 The T6 tempering process yields an ultimate tensile strength of at least 42,000 psi.
+These toolheads are thinner (0.95″)† but have no voids or cavities on the bottom.
 The result is a toolhead that is about 50% lighter than a cast toolhead, but also much stronger.
-These toolheads are thinner but have no voids or cavities on the bottom.

 Toolhead Clamp Kit™ Parts are Pre-installed